TiziG/Typora-Locksmith-Theme/README.md

 # Locksmith Theme for Typora

-This is a compact version of LostKeys:
+This is a more compact version of LostKeys:

 # LostKeys Theme for Typora